awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/service-sizes-and-limits.md

 + The maximum size of the data payload of a record before base64\-encoding is up to 1 MB\.
 + [GetRecords](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html) can retrieve up to 10 MB of data per call from a single shard, and up to 10,000 records per call\.
 Each call to `GetRecords` is counted as one read transaction\.
 + Each shard can support up to five read transactions per second\.
 Each read transaction can provide up to 10,000 records with an upper quota of 10 MB per transaction\.
 + Each shard can support up to a maximum total data read rate of 2 MB per second via [GetRecords](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html)\.
 If a call to `GetRecords` returns 10 MB, subsequent calls made within the next 5 seconds throw an exception\.
++ You can register up to 20 consumers per stream to use [enhanced fan-out](https://docs.aws.amazon.com/streams/latest/dev/enhanced-consumers.html)\.

 ## API Limits<a name="kds-api-limits"></a>